harikrishnamohann/Ctemplate/README.md

 - A simple `String` type implementation
 - An `Arena` allocator
-- Basic error handling mechanisms
+- Basic `error handling` mechanism

 This isn't an all-in-one C framework, but rather a personal toolkit that grows as needed.